prody/ProDy/doc/examples/dynamics/enm/gnm.rst

 Input
 -------------------------------------------------------------------------------

-Protein structure data in PDB file format or specified by as PDB identifier.
+Protein structure data in PDB file format or specified by a PDB identifier.

 Output
 -------------------------------------------------------------------------------